 2. Where do I work?

-From home in Melbourne - in the last room of the house which is full of stuff.
+From home in Melbourne - in a room full of stuff!

 Certainly!
 After making it out of high school alive I journeyed on to University to study mostly film and TV (and a little fine art) and also delved into a teaching degree - which I so far have fortunately not had to use.
 I feel for the poor hypothetical children who'd be in my poorly prepared hypothetical classes.